 There are also studies that have found a link between an increase in silica intake from drinking water and a reduced risk of developing Alzheimer’s disease by helping to protect against the toxic effects of aluminium in drinking water.

-Why is Silica Good for the Skin?
+Silica Benefits: Is Silica Good for Skin?

 The body requires silica in order to manufacture collagen and elastin - the proteins responsible for the plumpness, elasticity and youthfulness of our skin.
 So as well as being beneficial for our overall health, silica is also a valuable ally for our appearance!